-The Center’s collection amassed by Eide over six decades contains comprehensive library holdings and special collections of rare books, manuscripts and artwork that represent a significant new resource for Asian Studies scholars.
+The Center provides scholars and students with opportunities to research Asian culture, history, and art on a pristine preserve.
+The Center also hosts conferences and lectures.
+The Center’s collections, amassed by Eide over six decades, contain comprehensive library holdings and collections of rare books, manuscripts, art, and artifacts that represent a significant resource for Asian studies scholars.

-Eide’s long and fruitful collaboration with local architect Guy Peterson, FAIA, is showcased in the light-filled spaces of the Elling Eide Center’s modern, state-of-the-art research library, and in the natural and built environment the Center calls home.
-Check out upcoming events and lectures
+Eide’s long and fruitful collaboration with award winning Florida architect Guy Peterson, FAIA, is showcased in the light-filled spaces of the Elling Eide Center’s modern, state-of-the-art research library and in both the natural and built environment the Center calls home.

 The son of Dr. Oliver Luther Mitchell Jr., Harold G. Mitchell, Eide Center President and CEO, carries forward the legacy of the Mitchell/Eide families and the vision of his cousin, Dr. Elling O. Eide.